SheepTester/longer-tweets/_posts/2026-06-01-recruiters.md

 [job post](https://jobs.lightsource.ai/jobs/senior-software-eng-gen)

-## Somewear Labs / Knoll Ventures
+## Somewear Labs

-they want new members for their polycule in sf or chicago. they will pay under two hundred thousand bases, and four days a week can be at home. foreigners prohibited. they have TEN million dollars. this is considered "exciting"
+they want new members for their polycule in sf or chicago. they will pay under two hundred thousand bases, and for four days a week you are permitted to be at home. foreigners prohibited. they have TEN million dollars. this is considered "exciting"

-you will need to be resposible and do networks stuff. i think they are sending you into the mariana trench and you will need to be reliable and secure
+you will need to be resposible and do networks stuff. i think they are sending you into the mariana trench (BIG water pressure down there) and you will need to be reliable and secure

 ## Formation